niamhmimnagh/Event-Attribution/README.md

 #### Return Level Plots

 A return level plot is used in event attribution to visualise the probability of extreme climate events, such as heatwaves or heavy rainfall, under different climate conditions.
-It helps answer: \* How extreme was the observed event? \* How has the probability of such an event changed due to climate change? \* How likely is this event in a pre-industrial vs. present-day or future climate?
+It helps answer:

+* How extreme was the observed event?
+* How has the probability of such an event changed due to climate change?
+* How likely is this event in a pre-industrial vs. present-day or future climate?

 The x-axis of these plots displays the return period: The expected time interval (in years) between occurrences of an event of a given magnitude. (e.g. A 1-in-100-year event (return period = 100) occurs, on average, once every 100 years).
-The y-axis displays the return level: The magnitude (e.g., temperature, rainfall) of the event corresponding to a given return period.For a given return period, if the return level increases, events of a given frequency are becoming more severe.
+The y-axis displays the return level: The magnitude (e.g., temperature, rainfall) of the event corresponding to a given return period.
+For a given return period, if the return level increases, events of a given frequency are becoming more severe.

-First, we define a ‘factual’ and ‘counter factual’ climate to compare and visualise the difference between the observations if they’d occurred at thos values of the covariates.
+First, we define a ‘factual’ and ‘counter factual’ climate to compare and visualise the difference between the observations if they’d occurred at those values of the covariates.

 Our factual climate is defined as the climate of present-day (current climate).
 Because we are examining an event that occurred in 2002, the climate of 2002 is our factual climate.

 For our counter factual climates, we examine a pre-industrial climate (natural climate: expected climate without human-induced climate change) and a neutral climate (one with a neutral ENSO phase).
 ```r
     # our factual climate is determined by the values of the covariates in 2023
     cov_2002 <- df[df$year == 2002,c("gmst", "nino_pos", "iod_pos"),drop = F]